Into the Light (David Coverdale album): Release and promotion

 Into the Light was released on 25 September 2000 in the UK, followed by a Japanese release two days later.
 In the US, it was released on 21 November through Coverdale's own Alliance-distributed label Dragonshead.
 Besides retail, the album was also made available via Coverdale's Artistdirect-produced website, where he released three bonus tracks not included on the physical album.
 Into the Light charted in six countries, reaching number 75 on the UK Albums Chart for one week.
 It fared better on the UK Rock & Metal Albums Chart, where it peaked at number five and spent four weeks on the chart.

 "Love is Blind" was released as the first single from the record on 11 September 2000 in the UK and on 4 October in Japan.
 It was accompanied by a music video, directed by Russell Young.
 The promotional single "Slave" was released on 6 November 2000 in the US and reached number 33 on the Billboard Mainstream Rock Tracks chart.
-"Don't You Cry" and "Don't Lie To Me" were also released as a double promotional single in 12 February 2001, but neither song charted.
+"Don't You Cry" and "Don't Lie To Me" were also released as a double promotional single on 12 February 2001, but neither song charted.

 A supporting tour for Into the Light never materialized though Coverdale did express interest while promoting the record.
 Ultimately, he cited the cost of touring as an independent artist too high.
 In 2001, Coverdale began working on a follow-up album to Into the Light, but halted work in April 2002, citing his dissatisfaction with state of the music industry.
 At that same time, he was dropped from the EMI label.
 In 2003, Coverdale reformed Whitesnake and has since released four new albums with the group.

 Into the Light was reissued on Whitesnake's complication box-set featuring Coverdale's preceding solo albums titled Into the Light: The Solo Albums by Rhino Entertainment on 25 October 2024 as a multi-disc box set, including remixed and remastered versions of the album.